top of page

 When you give, mentor, or sponsor an intern through The Ameriworld Foundation, you are not just reacting to AI headlines.
 You are helping real young people in real classrooms and labs get the skills, confidence, and networks they need to thrive in a changing job market.

-If this topic matters to you, here are three simple next steps:
+If this topic resonates with you, here are three simple next steps:

 Today’s youth are already living in an AI world.
 With the right support, they can do more than keep up.
 They can lead.